How to Interview a Real Estate Agent in 3 Steps

 Think about it…

-If an agent can’t give you their undivided attention during your first meeting?
+If an agent can’t give you their undivided attention when they’re trying to earn your business?

-They most likely won’t prioritize your needs later.
+They most likely won’t give you their attention later.

 Presenting an opportunity for dual agency